 Implants are long lasting, and can hold up for almost 20 years, maybe even more.
 They act, feel, and can be cared for much like your original teeth, they even assist in preserving your facial structure and helping maintain bone structure.
 But they do require a good candidate who doesn’t have a lot of bone loss or gum disease to begin with.
 And they may be more of an investment initially in many ways.

-Call our Dr. Stephanie Mullins DDS to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Dr. Stephanie Mullins DDS in Lee's Summit, MO to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.